 Maneuvering the floats around the crowded, cramped streets and bridges was a feat that was only possible through lots of practice and teamwork.
 Each float came with an escort from its respective neighborhood community that included float pushers, guides, flute players, and other personnel.
 Each neighborhood association had their own distinct uniform that distinguished them from other groups.

 After taking a look at the festival floats I decided to wander to the Hachiman Shrine and see what was there.
-Even in the shrine’s grounds were festival stalls jammed into each nook and cranny available (there was even a haunted house).
+Even in the shrine’s grounds there were festival stalls jammed into every nook and cranny available (I even saw a haunted house).

-After passing through the initial stone torii, a traditional gate found in Japanese shrines, there was a natural water spring where you could find delicious, drinkable water.
+After passing through the shrine’s torii, a traditional gate found at Japanese shrines, there was a water spring where you could find delicious, drinkable water.
 Using the funnels and scoops provided on one of the spring’s sides you could drink the water, or even fill a water bottle if you wanted to.
-Ogaki City is known as the “Water Capital,” and is famous for their many water springs and canals that run through the city.
-While locals have been drinking the pristine water from these springs since long ago, they are still open for visitors to come drink from so make sure to take a minute and sample some.
+Ogaki City is known as the “Water Capital” and is famous for their many water springs and canals that run through the city.
+Locals have been drinking the pristine water from these springs since long ago and they are still open to drink from, so make sure to sample some.

-At 7:00pm the festival-float lanterns were lit (this only occurs on the first day of the festival), and the festival continued on into the night.
-Luckily for me I was able to find a spot in front of the Hachiman Shrine’s front torii, and watched the floats pass by one at a time.
-When they passed by the torii they stopped in order to perform either a karakuri marionette show, or children’s kabuki.
+At 7:00 pm the festival-float lanterns were lit (this only occurs on the first day of the festival), and the festival continued on into the night.
+Luckily for me I was able to find a good spot in front of the Hachiman Shrine’s front torii, and watched the floats pass by one at a time.
+When they passed by the torii, they stopped in order to perform either a karakuri marionette show or children’s kabuki.